cch000/cineteca/README.md

 ## How does it work?

-The movie library is generated automatically, filtering out files that might not be movies.
+The movie library (cineteca) is generated automatically, filtering out files that might not be movies.
 This is achieved by recursively reading all the files in the directory and discarding those that do not have a video extension or are short videos.
 The program also checks every time it is opened for changes in the directory, calculating a hash of the directory and comparing